culcomber/SynyLearn/note/前端清单/react/react文档.md

 - You can move non-reactive logic from Effects into Effect Events.
 - Only call Effect Events from inside Effects.
 - Don’t pass Effect Events to other components or Hooks.

+choose between an event handler and an Effect

+Effects are reactive, and event handlers are not

+What to do when you want a part of your Effect’s code to not be reactive

+What Effect Events are, and how to extract them from your Effects

+How to read the latest props and state from Effects using Effect Events

 ### 5.7 Removing Effect Dependencies